 Why not take the performance of the big leagues down to the little leagues?
-After all, youth players are our future so we should be giving them the best equipment to hone their skills with.
+After all, youth players are our future, so we should be giving them the best equipment to hone their skills with.
 You’ll never have to worry about your bat snapping when it’s built with an ATAC barrel.

 Of course, Easton bats wouldn’t be complete without the trademarked lizard skin grips that the company has been using on its latest releases.
-They provide an ergonomic feeling allowing you to swing for hours without cramping up.
+They provide an ergonomic feeling, allowing you to swing for hours without cramping up.

 The robust grip ensures that your hand will never slip.
 Being able to firmly grasp the bat in your hand will make it far easier to swing with intent, accuracy, and power.
-Put everything you’ve got into your swings knowing that you won’t have to worry about it slipping out of your hands.
+Put everything you’ve got into your swings, knowing that you won’t have to worry about it slipping out of your hands.

 This bat is balanced rather than end-loaded.
-What’s the difference you might ask?
-Well, as the names would imply, balanced bats have their weight evenly distributed throughout the entire course of the construction.
+What’s the difference, you might ask?
+Well, as the name would imply, balanced bats have their weight evenly distributed throughout the entire course of the construction.
 In contrast, end-loaded bats have more weight at the end of the bat.
 There are pros and cons to each one, so I’m going to try to go over all of them in an objective manner.

 That being said, they feel heavier to swing and thus are mostly used by power hitters rather than contact hitters.
 When you’re just honing your skills—like you’d be doing in the youth league—it’s generally better to use a balanced bat since it will allow you to refine your hand-eye coordination and accuracy.
-That being said, if your kid is the next Babe Ruth then giving them an end-loaded bat for their birthday won’t do them any harm either.
+That being said, if your kid is the next Babe Ruth, then giving them an end-loaded bat for their birthday won’t do them any harm either.

 I often get asked why it even matters if a bat is made out of one piece or two pieces.
 Well, there’s a lot more to it than meets the eye.
 When a bat is made out of one piece, it will retain all the power that you put into it.
-In contrast, two-piece bats tend to lose some of the power because they flex.
+In contrast, two-piece bats tend to lose some of their power because they flex.

 That being said, those with average or above-average swing speeds can generally produce enough power on their own and thus favor a one-piece bat that won’t lose any of the power during the swing.
-Seeing as this is a balanced bat and thus will already help you produce pretty fast swings I commend Easton’s decision to make the Easton Beast Hyperlite a one-piece bat so that the wielder’s power is fully retained.
+Seeing as this is a balanced bat and thus will already help you produce pretty fast swings, I commend Easton’s decision to make the Easton Beast Hyperlite a one-piece bat so that the wielder’s power is fully retained.

 The first thing I noticed was that it didn’t have as much pop as the 2018 version.
-It did hit hard and far though, exceeding my expectations in that department.
+It did hit hard and far, though, exceeding my expectations in that department.
 There was a youth game scheduled for the same day.
-I asked one of the players if he’d want to try the bat out during the game and he eagerly agreed.
+I asked one of the players if he’d want to try the bat out during the game, and he eagerly agreed.

 You can’t really nitpick at its performance since it’s solid, but the $100-range is a bit desolate when it comes to youth bats.
 That being said, I know that it’s more than worth the money for families who can afford it.
-Hopefully, the next line of Beast Hyperlite bats will be a bit cheaper though just so more youth players can actually use it.
+Hopefully, the next line of Beast Hyperlite bats will be a bit cheaper though, just so more youth players can actually use it.

 To put it simply, this bat brings the performance of the MLB to youth leagues and lets young players hone their accuracy while still getting power hits off.
-It exceeded my expectations by a long shot and I’d definitely recommend that people buy this for all their youth league needs.
+It exceeded my expectations by a long shot, and I’d definitely recommend that people buy this for all their youth league needs.